Argument analysis: Working out the broader implications of a Medicaid suit

 Four Justices have already answered that question in their dissent three years ago in Douglas v.
 Independent Living Center.
 Over the next few months, we will see if they have persuaded any of their colleagues to join them.

-Posted on January 23, 2015, in "Single State Agency", Access to Care, Appeal Rights, CMS, Congress, Federal Government, Federal Law, Health Care Providers and Services, HHS, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Bonus, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, Obama, Obamacare, Rate Reductions, Reductions, Supreme Court, Taxes, Taxpayers and tagged ACA, Armstong v.
-Exceptional Child Care, Armstrong, Centers for Medicare and Medicaid Services, CMS, Congress, DHHS, Division of Medical Assistance, Douglas v.
-Independent Living Center, Justice Anthony Kennedy, Lawsuits for Reimbursement Rates, Low Reimbursement Rates, Medicaid, Medicaid Lawsuits, Medicaid Providers, Medicaid recipients, Medicaid Reimbursement Rate, Medicaid reimbursement rates, Preemption, Private Right of Action, Supremacy Clause, Supreme Court, Supreme Court Justices.
+Posted on January 23, 2015, in "Single State Agency", Access to Care, Appeal Rights, CMS, Congress, Federal Government, Federal Law, Health Care Providers and Services, HHS, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Bonus, Medicaid Providers, Medicaid Reimbursements, Medicaid Services, NC, North Carolina, Obamacare, Rate Reductions, Reductions, Supreme Court, Taxes, Taxpayers and tagged ACA, Armstong v.
+Exceptional Child Care, Armstrong, Centers for Medicare and Medicaid Services, CMS, Congress, Division of Medical Assistance, Douglas v.
+Independent Living Center, Justice Anthony Kennedy, Lawsuits for Reimbursement Rates, Low Reimbursement Rates, Medicaid, Medicaid Lawsuits, Medicaid Providers, Medicaid recipients, Medicaid Reimbursement Rate, Medicaid reimbursement rates, NC DHHS, Preemption, Private Right of Action, Supremacy Clause, Supreme Court, Supreme Court Justices.
 Bookmark the permalink.
 Leave a comment.